httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    5. Consume the first character of input_string; if it is not COMMA, fail parsing.
    6. Discard any leading OWS from input_string.
    7. If input_string is empty, fail parsing.
-3. No structured data has been found; fail parsing.
+3. No structured data has been found; return items (which is empty).

 ### Parsing a List of Lists from Text {#parse-listlist}